Pontyclun FC

 It is not certain where the Club played its earliest home games – it may have been at Talygarn – but there is documentary evidence that Ivor Park became the home ground in 1920 when Wyndham Damer Clark, formerly of Talygarn House, gave the Club preferential use of the land as a football field.

-In 1922 the Club was admitted to the Football Association of Wales, one of the few amateur clubs to achieve such status.
-In 1968 the Club joined the Welsh Football League.
 In 1968, the composition of the Welsh Football League was much different to that of today.
 Some 54 teams competed in three divisions and the “Premier League” included the reserve teams of Cardiff City, Swansea Town and Newport County.
-Of the 54 teams who competed in the league throughout that season, only 14 now remain.
+Of these 54 teams in the league that season less than 15 remain today.

 More information about the club can be found at the club’s website here